- Server Settings

 Site admins can use the "Contact users" feature to send all or individual user an e-mail.
 Users that have a PGP key set will receive their e-mails encrypted.
 When clicking this button on the left, you'll be presented with a form that allows you to specify the type of the e-mail, who it should reach and what the content is using the following options:

-- Action: This defines the type of the e-mail, which can be a custom message or a password reset.
+- Action: This defines the e-mail type, which can be a custom message or a password reset.
 Password resets automatically include a new temporary password at the bottom of the message and will automatically change the user's password accordingly.

 - Subject: In the case of a custom e-mail, you can enter a subject line here.